 The JERICO Label is a set of criteria defined to ensure some standardisation and interoperability, and the quality of data for coastal observatories.

-2) Criteria
+2) Criteria Sustainability:

-- Sustainability: - a 5-year funding road map from National and/or International sources is required.
+- a 5-year funding road map from National and/or International sources is required.

+- a 5-year funding road map non-company.

+Long time-series is considered an advantage.